NVIDIA/jitify/jitify2_user_guide.md

   dynamic loading of the NVRTC dynamic library and allows the library to be linked statically.

+- `JITIFY_LINK_NVJITLINK_STATIC=0`

+  Defining this macro to 1 before including the jitify header disables dynamic loading of the nvJitLink dynamic library and allows the library to be linked statically.

+- `JITIFY_LINK_CUDA_STATIC=0`

+  Defining this macro to 1 before including the jitify header disables dynamic loading of the CUDA dynamic library and allows the library to be linked statically.

 - `JITIFY_FAIL_IMMEDIATELY=0`

   Defining this macro to 1 before including the jitify header causes